katharinebeaumont/conference-talk-proposal-advice/README.md

 Please see the wiki for more information.

-All contributions will be attributed (unless you would rather by anonymous), so please supply your name, and any titles/ links you would like included.
+All contributions will be attributed (unless you would rather be anonymous), so please supply your name, and any titles/ links you would like included.

 ## Want to contribute, pushed for time?